 Margaret Ellen Roggensack

-Senior Advisor, Business and Human Rights, Human Rights First, Adjunct Professor of Law
+Senior Advisor, Business and Human Rights, International Corporate Accountability Roundtable and Institute for Business and Human Rights, Adjunct Professor of Law

 B.A., Carleton College; J.D., George Washington